apache/fluo/docs/applications.md

  * Create a Fluo client
  * Create a Fluo observer
  * Initialize a Fluo Application
- * Start and stop Fluo Oracle and Worker processes
+ * Start and stop a Fluo application (which consists of Oracle and Worker processes)

 ## Fluo Maven Dependencies